House of Croÿ

-The House of Croÿ ([kʁwi]) is a family of European mediatized nobility, which held a seat in the Imperial Diet from 1486, and was elevated to the rank of Princes of the Holy Roman Empire in 1594.
+The House of Croÿ ([kʁwi]) is an old European noble family of princely and historically sovereign rank, which held a seat in the Imperial Diet from 1486, and was elevated to the rank of Princes of the Holy Roman Empire in 1594.
 In 1533 they became Dukes of Arschot (in Belgium) and in 1598 Dukes of Croy in France.
+As a former ruling and mediatized family, it belongs to the Hochadel (high nobility).
 In 1913, the family had branches in Belgium, France, Austria and Prussia.

 This dynastic house, which originally adopted its name from the Château de Crouy-Saint-Pierre in French Picardy, claimed descent from the Hungarian Prince Marc, (if true, he was likely a grandson of Prince Géza) who allegedly settled in France in 1147, where he married an heiress to the barony of Croÿ.
 The Croÿ family rose to prominence under the Dukes of Burgundy.
 Later, they became actively involved in the complex politics of France, Spain, Austria, and the Low Countries.

 Among the more illustrious members of the House of Croÿ were two bishop-dukes of Cambrai, two cardinals (one being also the Archbishop of Toledo and another being the Archbishop of Rouen), five bishops (those of Thérouanne, Tournai, Cammin, Arras, and Ypres), one prime minister of Philip the Good, one finance minister, archchancellor, chief admiral, godfather and tutor of Holy Roman Emperor Charles V (himself godfather to another Croÿ), one Grand-Bouteiller, one Grand-Maitre and one Marshal of France; one Grand Equerry of the King of Spain, several imperial field marshals and twenty generals, four finance ministers of the Netherlands, two governors of the Netherlands and Belgium, one Russian field marshal; numerous ministers, ambassadors and senators in France, Austria, Belgium, and a record of thirty-two knights of the Order of the Golden Fleece.

 The head of the house bears the title of duke, with all the other members titled as princes or princesses.
 All of them bear the predicate of Serene Highness.